Treatment

 Surgical Therapy

+The defects addressed below can occur as a result of Mohs micrographic surgery or excisional surgery to treat skin cancers.
+As with any reconstruction, proper planning is paramount to a successful outcome.
+[9] A thorough understanding of the defect's size, anatomical location, depth, affected tissues, and auricular subunits is key.
 Flaps, grafts, and primary linear closures can be used in reconstruction of the ear.
 Healing by second intention is also a valuable tool.
-The reconstruction technique best suited for a given defect is determined by the size and location of the defect.
-The goal of reconstruction is to restore the shape, size, and alignment of the ear.
+The reconstruction technique best suited for a given defect is determined by the size, shape, depth, and location of the defect.
+The goal of reconstruction is to restore the form and function of the ear.
+[10]

 An important principle in ear reconstruction is that the entire anterior surfaces of both ears cannot be viewed simultaneously.
 Therefore, reconstructing the ear so that it is not distorted or deformed is important, but one ear does not have to exactly match the contralateral ear in terms of its size and appearance.
 The ear also has a functional importance for many patients as a supporting structure for eyeglasses.